With the conclusion of the NFL season, West Virginia sportsbooks will shift their attention to winter sports like basketball and hockey.

 They lost in the Qualifying Round to Montreal in four games during last year’s postseason bubble.

 Through 10 games, Pittsburgh is 5-4-1, which puts them in fourth in the East division.

 Part of the early struggles for the Penguins is their defense and goaltending.
 They’ve surrendered 37 goals against, with only six teams giving up more.

 Goalie Tristan Jarry hasn’t performed well at all.
 In six starts, he’s earned just two wins and showcases a 3.92 goals against average.

 Not surprisingly, Sidney Crosby leads Pittsburgh in points with eight, while Bryan Rust is right behind him with seven.

 Following a meeting with the Islanders this weekend, Pittsburgh is on the road against the New Jersey Devils in one of the nationally televised games next Tuesday.

-It is likely to be favored on the road, due in part because the Devils are coming off a sizable layoff.
-New Jersey was forced to postpone three games because of a Covid outbreak.
+It is likely to be favored on the road, in part because the Devils are coming off a sizable layoff.
+New Jersey was forced to postpone three games because of a COVID-19 outbreak.